 Full Administrative Right to add, update, and delete all editable fields.
 Networking Right to enter Network settings.
 Services Right to enable and disable system logging, SSH and Telnet logins, SNMP, and SMTP.
 Secure Lantronix Network Right to view and manage secure Lantronix units (e.g.,EMG, or SLC units) on the local subnet.
 Date/Time Right to set the date and time.
 Reboot & Shutdown Right to shut down and reboot the EMG unit.
 Local Users Right to add or delete local users on the system.
 Remote Authentication Right to assign a remote user to a user group and assign a set of rights to the user.
 SSH Keys Right to set SSH keys for authenticating users.
 User Menus Right to create a custom user menu for the CLI.
 Web Access Right to access Web-Manager.
 Diagnostics & Reports Right to obtain diagnostic information and reports about the unit.
-Ethernet Switch Right to view and enter settings for the managed Ethernet Switch.
 Firmware & Configuration Right to upgrade the firmware on the unit and save or restore a configuration (all settings).
 Selecting this option automatically selects Reboot & Shutdown .
 Internal Modem Right to update internal modem settings.
 Device Port Operations Right to control device ports.
 Device Port Configuration Right to enter device port settings.
 USB Right to enter modem settings for USB devices and control USB storage devices.
 SD Card Right to enter settings for SD card.
 RPM Right to manage and control remote power managers.